Watch Out, Selena Gomez: Ariana Grande Has Second Most-Followed Instagram Page

 Hopefully Ariana Grande won’t feel the same in the midst of her Dangerous Woman World Tour.
 The singer is still actively posting and interacting with her fans on social media despite her crazy and hectic work schedule.

-[Featured Image by Tasos Katopodis/Getty Images for iHeart]
+[Featured image by Tasos Katopodis/Getty Images for iHeart]